cbcrg/pergola/doc/source/ready_to_use_scripts.rst

 Ready-to-use scripts
 ======================

-Pergola provides a series of scripts that are available in your system after its installation :ref:`installation`.
+Pergola provides a series of scripts that are available in your system after its installation :ref:`installation<installation>`.

 These scripts try to wrap up the most common functionalities of Pergola library.